I don’t mean IOS, Android, Windows or any digital OS of choice.

 I know this is not healthy.
-We all know that this not healthy, yet we do it all the same.
+We all know that this is not healthy, yet we do it all the same.

-The buddha famously said “It is better to conquer yourself than win a thousand battles.”
+The Buddha famously said “It is better to conquer yourself than win a thousand battles.”

 And he’s right.
 I’m sure all of us would rather conquer or make peace with our mind and it’s constant ramblings then continue to battle everyday.